 If you’re looking to hire millennial nurses at your organization, it’s important to know what they’re looking for, as well as changes your company can make to gain a competitive advantage when it comes to recruiting top talent.

-Here are five ways to attract and retain millennial nurses:
+So, how do you do that?
+Here are five ways to attract and retain Gen Y nurses:

-One way to help create a transparent culture at your organization is by conducting an anonymous employee survey to find out what your nurses want most in their work.
-Then make changes based on their feedback.
-Don’t worry, you can start small.
-Even little changes will help build trust among workers.
+Another way to help create a transparent culture at your organization is to conduct employee feedback surveys to find out what your nurses want most.
+Whenever possible, make changes based on their feedback.

-Millennials are value-driven and committed to finding a company that helps them achieve this goal.
-Millennials’ search for ethical, socially minded companies aligns with the interests of many nurses who chose their profession to make a difference in patients’ lives.
+Millennials are typically values-driven and committed to finding a company that helps them achieve this goal.
+Millennials’ search for ethical, socially-minded companies aligns with the interests of many nurses who chose their profession to make a difference in patients’ lives.
 They want authentic leadership and established programs that give back to the community.